Elma-Fortunate/Elma-Fortunate/README.md

 - 👋 Hi, I’m @Elma-Fortunate-codecrystals
-- 👀 I’m interested in python, R programming and data science related programming activites
+- 👀 I’m interested in python, machine learning and data science related programming activites
 - 🌱 I’m currently learning python, tableau and powerbi
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me